I'm a member

 Printer Friendly Version

 The TEMS system has a specialized magnifying rectoscope with ports for insufflation, instrumentation, and irrigation.
-This procedure has been available for nearly 20 years in Europe but has not been used widely in the United States.
-Two reasons for this slow diffusion are the steep learning curve for the procedure and the limited indications.
+This procedure has been available for over 20 years in Europe, but has not been used widely in the United States.
+Two reasons for this slow adoption are the steep learning curve for the procedure and the limited indications.
 For example, most rectal polyps can be removed endoscopically, and many rectal cancers need a wide excision and are thus not amenable to local resection.